bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/services.rst

 The **databases** view displays an overview of your configured databases within your projects.
 You can switch the application by clicking on the tabs at the top of the view.
-If you want to display a different environment, you can change it at the top right.
 To get more information about a database click on an entry to view its :ref:`engine-cockpit-database-detail` page.

 .. note::